iammanuelrafael/DiscordChatBot/README.md

 <b>Sources that I used for this project:</b> [Video](https://youtu.be/UjDpW_SOrlw), [Github Source](https://github.com/RuolinZheng08/twewy-discord-chatbot), [freecodecamp](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)

-  <i>I use this for educational purposes and not for commercial purposes.</i>
+  <i>I use this for educational purposes only and not for commercial purposes.</i>

 <b>A little demo:</b>